ibm-cloud-docs/containers/ingress-annotations.md

 The `client-header-timeout` defines the maximum time the server waits for a complete client header.
 Similarly, the `client-body-timeout` indicates the duration the server waits for the client to send the body of the request.
 Both of these timeouts must align with the `keep-alive` parameter, which regulates how long the server keeps a connection open while waiting for further requests.
 If these timeouts do not match with the keep-alive setting, NGINX will terminate the connection, which could lead to unexpected client behavior or request failures.

-You can set the above paramters in the `ibm-k8s-controller-config` ConfigMap in the `kube-system` namespace.
+You can set the above parameters in the `ibm-k8s-controller-config` ConfigMap in the `kube-system` namespace.

 ```yaml
 apiVersion: v1